Photo © Lumina Images

 FAQ

-Here are our most frequently asked questions about buying travel insurance for baggage.
+Here are our most frequently asked questions about cover for baggage.
 You can also find the answers to other questions in our Help Center or you can ask the customer service team.

-• What should I do if the airline loses my bag?
+• What do I do if the airline loses my bags?

 • Why do my items get depreciated?